This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Israel.

 - The parties include in their filing detailed additional information to help analyse the merger's competitive effects, preferably based on objective resources such as industry surveys.

 - The merger notification is signed by the CEO or chief internal legal counsel of the company.
+The merger notification will also represent that any information included in the merger notification cover letter, detailing the parties’ competitive arguments, is correct.

 Both the acquiring party and acquired party must file their own merger notification, describing their own activities, market shares and the like.
 The Israeli Antitrust Authority will only start its review when both parties have filed their merger notifications.
 A rare exception may be made when one party refuses to cooperate in the process, such as in the case of a hostile takeover.